When my son asked if I can bring a dish to his school’s potluck to highlight cultural diversity, I snapped into my power pose.

 What is Five Spice Powder?

-The main seasoning ingredient for this fried chicken recipe is Chinese five-spice powder.
-It is an Asian seasoning blend commonly used in Chinese, Taiwanese and Vietnamese cuisine.
+The main seasoning for this fried chicken recipe is Chinese five-spice powder.
+It is an Asian seasoning blend commonly used in Chinese, Taiwanese, and Vietnamese cuisine.

-A five-spice blend varies by brands but with the most common spices being ground star anise, cloves, Chinese cinnamon, Sichuan pepper, and fennel seeds.
+Five-spice blends vary by brand, but the most common spices are ground star anise, cloves, Chinese cinnamon, Sichuan peppercorns, and fennel seeds.
+However, the o

 Print